 In addition to our crude oil marketing business, Alkali Business and offshore pipeline transportation and handling operations discussed above, we continue to operate in our other core businesses, including our sulfur services business and our onshore-based refinery-centric operations located primarily in the Gulf Coast region of the U.S., which focus on providing a suite of services primarily to refiners.
-Refiners are the shippers of approximately 98% of the volumes transported on our onshore crude pipelines, and refiners contract for approximately 90% of the revenues from our marine inland barges, which are used primarily to transport intermediate refined products (not crude oil) between refining complexes.
+Refiners are the shippers of approximately 98% of the volumes transported on our onshore crude pipelines, and refiners account for approximately 90% of the revenues from our marine transportation segment during 2023, where we primarily transport intermediate refined products (not crude oil) between refining complexes.

-Additionally, changes in certain of our operating costs between the respective periods, such as those associated with our sodium minerals and sulfur services, offshore pipeline and marine transportation segments, are not directly correlated with crude oil prices.
+Additionally, changes in certain of our operating costs between the respective periods, such as those associated with our soda and sulfur services, offshore pipeline transportation and marine transportation segments, are not directly correlated with crude oil prices.
 We discuss certain of those costs in further detail below in our segment-by-segment analysis.